Annual report: Directors' Role

-The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable Law of the Republic of Ireland, including the accounting standards issued by the Accounting Standards Board and published by The Institute of Chartered Accountants.
-Irish company law requires the directors to prepare financial statements for each financial period which give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
+The Directors are generally responsible for preparing the Annual Report and the financial statements in accordance with applicable laws and accounting standards, and to ensure these financial statements give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
+These principles are reflected across most major jurisdictions, although specific statutory bases differ.
+Some major jurisdictions and statutes include:

-In preparing these financial statements, the Directors are required to: